-Prominent anthropologist Filippo Osella deported from Kerala airport without any official reason
+Anthropologist Filippo Osella deported from Kerala airport without any official reason

 Osella is the Professor Of Anthropology And South Asian Studies, International Development and Culture Studies at University of Sussex, UK.

-The conference that he was due to attend, is jointly organised by Cochin University of Science and Technology (CUSAT), Centre for Development Studies (CDS Thiruvananthapuram), Inter-University Center for Alternative Economics, University of Kerala, and the University of Sussex.
+The conference that he was due to attend, is jointly organised by Cochin University of Science and Technology, Centre for Development Studies, Thiruvananthapuram, Inter-University Center for Alternative Economics, University of Kerala, and the University of Sussex.